mgribbins567/gos-fpl/posts/season-3-snsc-4.md

 <img src="/images/season-3/season-3-wu/17/group-stage.png" width="1200vh" height="auto">
 <br />

-Good luck this week and next week we will have our first round of knockouts!
+Good luck this week to those in the Round of 12!